ev-hansen/673-Python/readme.md

 ## Windows
 - Conda packages needed are ``m2w64-gcc-fortran``, ``libpython``, ``numpy``, ``scipy``, ``matplotlib``, ``h5py``
 - The CDF library can be obtained from https://spdf.gsfc.nasa.gov/pub/software/cdf/dist/cdf38_1/windows/ or https://spdf.gsfc.nasa.gov/pub/software/cdf/dist/cdf37_1/windows/.
-After installing, note the path of the ``lib`` directory.
+After installing, note the path of the ``lib/`` directory.

 # Setting up Conda and the Programming .env
 1) In your conda environment, install the packages for your system listed above.
 After that, run ``pip install spacepy pyspedas python-dotenv tqdm``